Skip to main content

 Server SDK

-Initialize the SDK using your secret key from the API keys page and the API URL for your region.
+Initialize the SDK using your Server API secret key from the API keys page and the API URL for your region.

 Web and Mobile SDKs